Carolina bays, Vernal Pools and Ephemeral Pools

 Others have probed and researched the bays and their contents, but those investigations have always considered that the bays were formed within or excised from a hosting strata of sand or gravel which itself was created by well-understood fluvial and eolian deposition.
-In our interpretation, the region was overlain by a 1 to 50 meter thick "sheet" of ejecta slurry from the Saginaw impact.
+In our interpretation, the region was overlain by a 1 to 50 meter thick "sheet" of ejecta slurry from the Saginaw impact ~800,000 years ago.
 The bays are a surface feature of that veneer of strata.
 This interpretation helps to explain the creation of bays seen at significantly varying elevation while being quite close to each other, often even overlaying each other.
-Also explained is a mechanism that could create bays, which exist on hilltops; the hills themselves being comprised of ejecta deposition.
+Also explained is a mechanism that could create bays, which exist on hilltops; the hills themselves being composed of emplaced ejecta.
 This is our interpretation of the structure know as the Goldsboro Ridge in NC.

 The Saginaw Impact Manifold Depositional Conjecture holds that a sheet of ejecta debris -a slurry of water and sand/silica - was deposited across a pair of "butterfly" arcs extending our from each side of the impact.
 The sheet exhibits a surface texture of "splatter" marks, which have evolved into today's Carolina bays.

 We emphasize that our conjecture does NOT suggest that the bays are either primary or secondary impact structures.